Ezekiel 41

 God the Father (First person of the Godhead)

-LORD – Jehovah (Covenant keeping, Personal) verse 22
+LORD – Jehovah (Covenant keeping, Personal)verse 22

-HE said to me: This is the table
+HE said to me: This is the table that is before the LORD

-God the Son (Second person of the Godhead –God/man, Messiah)
+God the Son (Second person of the Godhead – God/man, Messiah)

 God the Holy Spirit (Third person of the Godhead – our comforter)